Why Salesforce is killing off Einstein Voice Assistant

 Both Einstein Voice Assistant and Einstein Voice Skills were available on a range of devices, including third-party smart speakers, smart displays, and an enterprise-focused concept device called the Einstein Smart Speaker.

-“We believe AI-enhanced conversational interfaces can transform business processes, which is why we are focusing heavily on innovation in this sphere and building in voice across the entire Salesforce system,” Einstein voice senior director of product Michael Machado said last November.
+“We believe AI-enhanced conversational interfaces can transform business processes, which is why we are focusing heavily on innovation in this sphere and building in voice across the entire Salesforce system,” Einstein Voice senior director of product Michael Machado said last November.
 “Voice allows companies to command and draw insight from Salesforce in a natural way, making an already powerful system even more powerful.”

 As of today, Salesforce remains a part of the Voice Interoperability Initiative, a program spearheaded by Amazon to ensure voice-enabled products like smart speakers provide users access to interoperable assistants.
 When Salesforce confirmed its membership in September, the company said its aim was to ensure users could take advantage of the skills and features offered by Einstein Voice Assistant on a range of devices.

+Salesforce’s shifting priorities are perhaps an implicit acknowledgement of the voice market’s competitiveness.
+In February, Microsoft killed all third-party skills for Cortana, its voice platform, as it refocused the technology for enterprise.
+Amazon provides a rival enterprise voice service in Alexa for Business, which integrates with Concur to share business travel itinerary information, RingCentral for voicemail readings, and other third-party voice services for corporate customers.

-Notably — albeit perhaps coincidentally — Salesforce’s decision to wind down Einstein Voice Assistant and Voice Skills follows the departure of chief scientist Richard Socher.
+Notably, Salesforce’s decision to wind down Einstein Voice Assistant and Voice Skills follows the departure of chief scientist Richard Socher.
 During his four years at Salesforce, Socher — previously of MetaMind, which was acquired by Salesforce in 2016 — oversaw R&D initiatives as well as the rise of Einstein cloud AI services for use cases like computer vision, natural language models, translation, and personalized CRM search results.